0xfederama/connection-analyzer/README.md

 # Customization

 You can customize the script as you want.
-The first thing that you can customize is the email (line 4-5): if you don't want to receive an email leave the field as it is, otherwise write your own email and password.
-If you don't want to receive emails, **only** change this field.
+The first thing that you can customize is the email (line 4-5): if you don't want to receive an email leave the field blank as it is, otherwise write your own email and password.
+If you don't want to receive emails, **only** change this field. ***Emails are temporary disabled***

 You can customize also the value of the hours (line 6).
 With a default value of 6, you will receive an email every 6 hours.
 After 8 hours, the dictionary will be reset to default values, in order to check if, in a 6-hour span, the connection has had problems (otherwise, the average in a long span of hours will flatten the curve).